What Universal Credit is

 - instead of getting a separate housing benefit, your rent will usually be paid directly to you as part of your monthly Universal Credit payment

-- You might be able to ask the DWP to pay your UC twice a month or get them to pay your housing costs straight to your landlord.
-Find out when you can ask the DWP to change the way you're paid.
+- you can ask the DWP to pay your UC twice a month or get them to pay your housing costs straight to your landlord - read more about changing the way you're paid

 How Universal Credit works